 Scroll To Top

-STEVEN CHAMBERS
+STEVEN CHAMBERS / CCC CAMP

 CCC Camp

-Steven Chambers Today - 73 Years Later
+Steven Chambers - 2015 Improvements

 In the summer of 2015, Minnesota Power, Lakehead Constructors, the City of Hoyt Lakes and many local volunteers partnered to restore the pavilion by installing a new roof, replacing deteriorated logs, staining the pavilion and improving access to Colby Lake.